mrniteshray/FlowBit/PRIVACY_POLICY.md

 - **Usage Access:**
   Required to identify which apps are running so they can be blocked if needed.

-- **Draw Over Other Apps (Overlay):**
-  Used for the Focus Mode to show a blocking screen during selected time periods.

 - **Battery Optimization Exemption:**
   Required to allow Blockit to run uninterrupted in the background for real-time blocking.